Expand your capacity for change, complexity and conflict

 Black and white illustration of two orchids in one single line by farida89

-My offerings
+My services

-• Organisational culture change
+• Organisational work

 • Embodied resilience

-Some of the organisations I have worked with:
+Some of the organisations I have worked with

 Julia is a highly credible, hard working and compassionate practitioner.
 She provided us with flexibility, a real willingness to do what was needed, and ensured that the people we work with felt well supported and confident in the organisation’s continued ability to deliver during a time of change.